sacagroup/sacagroup.github.io/README.md

 Then you can navigate your browser to 127.0.0.1:4000 to see the site.

+### Modifying the home slideshow

+To do this you'll need to edit /\_layouts/home.html, and add the image you wish to feature to the images folder under some directory (I'm using /images/slider7001400/ for this example).
+I am unsure how different image height to width ratios will look on other devices, to be safe I've stuck with using images cropped and resized to 1500x500px.

+It is a bit more manual than other steps, and requires editing HTML.

+In homelay.html you'll want to add two things:

+* A list item under carousel-indicators, so a user can see there is another image in the slideshow
+* A div for the item with the image inside.

+You can change the image by changing the src attribute of the inner img.
+There can only be one item active picture, which should be the first in the list and is the first visible to a user when they navigate to the side.

+The accompanying commit should showcase these changes, if there is any confusion or problems with this, please reach out to me.

 ### Adding news

 To add news to the site you'll want to edit /\_data/news.yml